Luke-Pratley/Luke-Pratley.github.io/_posts/2020-03-01-optimus_primal.md

 **Key Tools**: Python, Setup Tools, Convex Optimization, Wavelets, Uncertainty Quantification

-I created the package Optimus Primal is a general purpose python package for solving inverse problems using sparse signal recovery.
+I created the package Optimus Primal which is a general purpose python package for solving inverse problems using sparse signal recovery.

 <!-- more -->